kw7oe/kw7oe.github.io/content/posts/one-thing-at-a-time.md

 categories: life
 ---

 Lately, I have been struggling to accomplish anything I set out to do.
-I wanted
-to:

-- Wake up at 7:30 am every day.
-- Have a consistent morning routine _(workout and meditate)_.
-- Publish a post that I have been writing for weeks.
-- Learn C++ and Database Systems

 I want to do a lot of things.
 Yet, I accomplished nothing.